Sub-Riemannian interpolation inequalities: Conjugate times and optimality: proof of Theorem

 Given a pair $(u,\lambda)$ such that $\gamma_{u}$ is a normal geodesic satisfying the first order condition \eqref{eq:multipliers2}, we denote by $u^{s}(t):=su(st)$ the reparametrized control associated with the reparametrized trajectory $\gamma_{u^s}(t)=\gamma_{u}(st)$, both defined for $t\in [0,1]$.
 The covector $\lambda^s = s (P_{s,1}^*)\lambda \in T_{\gamma_u(s)}^*M$, is a Lagrange multiplier associated with $u^{s}$.

-For normal geodesics containing no abnormal segments, conjugate points (in the sense of Definition \ref{def:conj}) can be characterized by the second variation of the energy, as in the Riemannian case, cf.\ \cite[Ch.\ 8]{nostrolibro}. \begin{prop} Assume that $\gamma_{u}:[0,1]\to M$ contains no abnormal segments.
+For normal geodesics containing no abnormal segments (see definition~\ref{d:noabseg}), conjugate points (in the sense of definition \ref{def:conj}) can be characterized by the second variation of the energy, as in the Riemannian case, cf.\ \cite[Ch.\ 8]{nostrolibro}. \begin{prop} Assume that a normal geodesic $\gamma_{u}:[0,1]\to M$ contains no abnormal segments.
 Then $\gamma_{u}(s)$ is conjugate to $\gamma_{u}(0)$ if and only if $\Hess_{u^{s}}J|_{E^{-1}_x(\gamma_{u}(s))}$ is a degenerate quadratic form. \end{prop}

-The following lemma, proved in \cite[Ch.\ 8]{nostrolibro}, is crucial.
-For the reader's convenience, we provide a sketch of the proof. \begin{lemma} Assume that a normal geodesic $\gamma:[0,1]\to M$ contains no abnormal segments.
+The next two lemmas, proved in \cite[Ch.\ 8]{nostrolibro}, are crucial.
+For the reader's convenience, we provide a sketch of the proof. \begin{lemma} Assume that a normal geodesic $\gamma_{u}:[0,1]\to M$ contains no abnormal segments.
 Define the function $\alpha:(0,1]\to \R$ as follows